ESBenchmark/ESBench/docs/guide/toolchains.md

 ### inProcessExecutor

-Run suites directly in the current process, Useful for simple scenarios and debugging.
+Run suites directly in the current process, useful for simple scenarios and debugging.

 If the toolchain item does not specify `executors`, it equals to `executors: [inProcessExecutor]`